 Do IQ boost apps really work?

 Brain training games improve performance on specific tasks but don't increase general intelligence.
 Studies show the skills don't transfer to real life.
 Learning apps like Duolingo for languages or Headway for ideas build cognitive skills that actually apply to your career and daily problem-solving.
+The gap between "game-specific training" and "real-world thinking" is huge.
+Apps that will make you smarter teach concepts that transfer.

 Do brain games really help?

 Brain games help you get better at brain games.
 The same goes for crossword puzzles.
 Research shows limited transfer to broader cognitive abilities.
 For actual brainpower, focus on learning new skills, picking up a new language, or absorbing complex ideas from nonfiction books.
+Your brain develops when it faces unfamiliar challenges—not when it repeats the same patterns.

 Is Khan Academy 100% free?

-Yes, Khan Academy offers free access to its core educational content across subjects like math, science, and history.
+Yes.
+Khan Academy offers free access to its core educational content across subjects like math, science, and history.
 The platform runs on donations rather than subscriptions.
 Some advanced features may require support, but the primary library with thousands of videos is available without payment.